Various COVID-19 relief measures have caused delays in our service. We are assessing lodgements and applications in order of date received.

 Concessional transfer duty on first $350,000

 Transfer duty on balance ($200,000)

 (Without the home concession, the transfer duty would be $17,775.)

 How to claim

-Complete the following forms and include them with your documents when lodging them for stamping:
+Complete the following forms and include them with your contract, and valuation (if required), when lodging them for stamping:

 Find out more about lodging and stamping your documents.

 If you’re unsure that you will meet the concession requirements, you can pay duty at the full rate when your documents are assessed and then claim the concession later if you have met, or will meet, the requirements.
 You just need to lodge the forms and documents with us.